abroroo/til/Framer Motion/How to animate with scroll.md

    // reference to an element which enterance to the view should trigger animation of two divs on the x-axis const experRef = useRef<HTMLElement>(null)

-  const { scrollY } = useScroll();
+// dynamically returns value of vertical scroll in real time Ex: 553 pixels from the top of the window const { scrollY } = useScroll();

 ```